Iterative Quantum Amplitude Estimation: Results

 To compare all algorithms we estimate $a = 1/2$ with a $1-\alpha = 95\%$ confidence interval.
 For IQAE, MLAE, and QAE, we set $N_{\text{shots}} = 100$.
 As shown in Fig.~\ref{fig:comparison_results}, IQAE outperforms all other algorithms.
 QAES, even though achieving the best asymptotical behavior, performs worst in practice.
 On average, QAES requires about $10^8$ times more oracle queries than IQAE which is even more than for classical MC simulation with the tested target accuracies.
-MLAE performs comparable to IQAE, however, the MLE becomes numerically challenging with increasing $m$, which results in a rather limited number of data points compared to the other algorithms.
+MLAE performs comparable to IQAE, however, the exact MLE becomes numerically challenging with increasing $m$.
+In order to observe the scaling of quantum part of the algorithm, we collect more data points via usage of geometrically smaller search domain around estimated $\theta$ with each new round instead of brute force search on the whole initial domain for $\theta$.
 Lastly, QAE with MLE-postprocessing performs a bit worse than IQAE and MLAE, which answers the question raised at the beginning: Applying QPE in the QAE setting does not lead to any advantage but only increases the complexity, even with an MLE-postprocessing.
 Thus, using IQAE instead does not only reduce the required number of qubits and gates, it also improves the performance.
 Note that the MLE problem resulting from canonical QAE is significantly easier to solve than the problem arising in MLAE, since the solution can be efficiently computed with a bisection search, see Appendix \ref{sec:canonical_qae_with_mle}.
 However, to evaluate QAE we need to simulate an increasing number of (ancilla) qubits, even for the very simple problem considered here, which makes the simulation of the quantum circuits more costly.

 In the remainder of this section we analyze the performance of IQAE in more detail.
-In particular, we empirically analyze the total number of oracle queries when using the Clopper-Pearson confidence interval as well as the resulting $k$-schedules.
+In particular, we empirically analyze the total number of oracle queries when using both Chernoff-Hoeffding the Clopper-Pearson confidence intervals as well as the resulting $k$-schedules.

 More precisely, we run IQAE for all $a \in \{i/100 \mid i = 0, \ldots, 100\}$ discretizing $[0, 1]$, for all $\epsilon \in \{10^{-i} \mid i = 3, \ldots, 6\}$, and for all $\alpha \in \{1\%, 5\%, 10\%\}$.
 We choose $N_{\text{shots}} = 100$ for all experiments.
 For each combination of parameters, we evaluate the resulting number of total oracle calls $N_{\text{oracle}}$ and compute